ImperialCollegeLondon/INDI/README.md

 ![workflow](assets/images/summary_figure.png)

-INDI runs from the command line, and when processing a dataset for the first time, INDI will require user input (pop-up matplotlib windows) which will be saved for future runs.
+INDI runs from the command line, and when processing a dataset for the first time, it will require user input (pop-up matplotlib windows) which will be saved for future runs.

 For more details:

-See [documentation](docs/documentation.md) for details on the post-processing pipeline.
+See [documentation](docs/documentation.md) for details on the post-processing pipeline (under development 🚧).

-See [YAML settings](docs/YAML_settings.md) for run configuration details.
+See [YAML settings](docs/YAML_settings.md) for run configuration details (under development 🚧).

 ## Installation

 Software has been tested on:

-- macOS 15.0 with python 3.12
+- macOS 15 with python 3.12
 - Ubuntu 24.04 with python 3.12
 - Windows 10 with python 3.12